eltadmin/LinuxCloudReportServer/README.md

 1. Make sure Docker and Docker Compose are installed
 2. Make sure the `dreports(8).sql` file is in the root directory
+3. Make sure the `dreport` directory contains all the web interface files
-3. Build and start the containers:
+4. Build and start the containers:
    ```bash
    ./start.sh
    ```